Nukesor/pueue/Get-started.md

 `pueue log 0 1 2 3 15 19`.

 This also works with your shell's range parameter, e.g. `pueue log {0..3} 15 19`.

+### Dependencies, delays, immediate

+There are more ways to specify when a command should be executed.
+Check the help text of the `add` subcommand to see all options.

+As an example, you can

+- Specify dependencies.
+The task will only be executed if all dependencies were successful.
+- Set a delay.
+The task will be scheduled after e.g. 5 hours.
+- force a start.
+The task will be started immediately.

 ## Common pitfalls